ShivanshGupta02/MERN-GPT/readme.md

 It's a customized chatbot where each message of the user is stored in DB and can be retrieved and deleted.

-It's a completely secure application using JWT Tokens, HTTP-Only Cookies, Signed Cookies, Password Encryption, and Middleware Chains.
+It's a completely secure application using JWT Tokens, HTTP-Only Cookies, and Password Encryption.

-Contributions are welcome